 top of page

-A. Alberto Lugo, since his inception as the CEO and Founder of Framing Futures Architectural Firm (FFAF) in 2019, has been a pivotal force in shaping the architectural landscape of Southern California.
-His role at FFAF transcends mere leadership; he is the cornerstone of the firm's vision, seamlessly integrating innovative design processes with practical management strategies.
-His expertise in handling a diverse range of projects has positioned the firm at the forefront of the architectural industry.
-Under his guidance, FFAF has grown into a hub for skilled architects, where each member is encouraged to embrace the fundamentals of modern architectural engineering to create cutting-edge commercial and public structures.
+Since founding Framing Futures Architectural Firm (FFAF) in 2019, A. Alberto Lugo has played a pivotal role in shaping Southern California's architectural landscape.
+As the CEO and Founder, Lugo's influence goes beyond traditional leadership; he is the cornerstone of FFAF's vision, expertly blending innovative design processes with practical management strategies.
+His ability to manage a diverse range of projects has placed the firm at the forefront of the industry.
+Under his guidance, FFAF has become a hub for talented architects, where each member is encouraged to apply modern architectural engineering principles to create cutting-edge commercial and public structures.
+Despite his significant impact in Southern California, Lugo remains deeply connected to his roots in Eastchester, NY, where his journey in architecture began.
+Eastchester continues to be a place of inspiration and pride for him as he leads FFAF to new heights.

 His professional journey is marked by a decade of significant contributions to top architectural firms.
 Before establishing FFAF, he served as a Senior Architect at renowned companies like Parkins and Rhodon in New York and Fentrell Architects in San Francisco.
 His tenure at these firms was characterized by a deep engagement in strategic design planning and execution, contributing vastly to their portfolio of prominent projects.
 Before 2009, he also played a crucial role as a Senior Architectural Design Strategist at Macaby and Roy, a position that further honed his strategic and design skills.
 His career trajectory took a significant turn when he joined a firm founded by his father in Albany, NY.
 Starting as an intern, he quickly rose through the ranks, eventually becoming a Project Architect, which allowed him to leave a lasting impact on the firm's direction and projects.
 His early career also saw him delve into business consultancy, providing insights to a small business development firm in NYC.
 This role augmented his understanding of the business aspects of architecture.